9.4 Common Disease Processes in LTC

 | T | Time — call for help immediately |

 Also report sudden severe headache, vision loss, confusion, or one-sided numbness.
-For a resident with stroke history, support the weak (affected) side: dress the weak arm first, place items on the strong side, supervise swallowing per care plan to prevent aspiration, and prevent falls toward the weak side.
+For a resident with stroke history, support the weak (affected) side: dress the weak arm first and undress it last, place the call light and items on the strong side, supervise swallowing per the care plan to prevent aspiration, and guard against falls toward the weak side.

 Diabetes